By Tay Jing Xuan (20S03C)

 A look at the RGC.
 Photos: Ms Chua Kah Hwee, counsellor at RGC.)

-Due to the current COVID-19 situation, counselling services are suspended for now, but there are other things you can do to cope with anxiety in the meantime:
+Despite to the current COVID-19 situation, counselling services are still available.
+RGC is still open and accessible to students on school days from 8.30am to 5.30pm.
+There are also other things you can do to cope with anxiety:

 - To cope with the physical symptoms of anxiety, try the 4-7-8 breathing exercise, take a time-out and drop the work for now, or change your focus to something that makes you happy.
 Listening to music or doing things that you associate with happier times can relieve symptoms too.